-- Wipe the inner door’s seal to maintain efficiency of the seal and to ensure its tightness in sealing the glass door closed.
+- Wipe the inner door’s seal to maintain the efficiency of the seal and to ensure its tightness in sealing the glass door closed.

 How do you clean a Masterbuilt electric smoker?

-The common extraneous dirt in electric smokers are loose debris, grease, ashes, wood fragments, and drippings from the pan.
+The common extraneous dirt in electric smokers is loose debris, grease, ashes, wood fragments, and drippings from the pan.
 The seasoning of the smoker is not included in this because this actually helps in improving the flavor of the meat that you smoke.

 - To start off, place a pan of hot water inside the unit to steam the interior.